 In the first sentence, jIH I is used in the sense of I am (see section 6.3), so in is the most reasonable translation of -Daq.
 In the second sentence, the verb is jaH go, so to makes the most sense as a translation of -Daq.
 An English preposition need not be part of the translation.
 Klingon Dung means area above, and DungDaq is overhead, literally something like "at the area above."
 For further discussion on prepositional concepts, see section 3.4.

-It is worth noting at this point that the concepts expressed by the English adverbs here, there, and everywhere are expressed by nouns in Klingon: naDev hereabouts, pa' thereabouts, Dat everywhere.
+It is worth noting at this point that the concepts expressed by the English adverbs here, there, somewhere, and everywhere are expressed by nouns in Klingon: naDev hereabouts, pa' thereabouts, vogh somewhere, Dat everywhere.
 These words may perhaps be translated more literally as "area around here," "area over there," and "all places," respectively.
 Unlike other nouns, these three words are never followed by the locative suffix.
 (Note that pa' thereabouts and pa' room are identical in sound; pa'Daq, however, can mean only in/to the room.)

 There are a few verbs whose meanings include locative notions, such as ghoS approach, proceed.
 The locative suffix need not be used on nouns which are the objects of such verbs.